Klipsch R-120SW active subwoofer review

 Summary

-Overall, the Klipsch subwoofer is a very attractive, high-performance, fair accessory for home theaters.
-The basses are full, realistic and controlled, so they don’t hurt the other frequencies.
+Overall, the Klipsch subwoofer is a very attractive, high-performance, fair accessory for home theatres.
+Basses are full, realistic and controlled, so they don’t spoil the other frequencies.
 Absolutely worth the price.
-If it were to be evaluated, we would give it 4.9 points on a scale of 1-5.
+If it were to be evaluated, we would give it a score of 4.9 points on a scale of 1-5.